League of Communists of Macedonia: Background

-During World War II, in 1941 and throughout 1942, the resistance against the Axis powers in occupied Yugoslav Macedonia lagged behind than in other parts of Yugoslavia.
+After the Comintern's January 1934 resolution on the Macedonian nation and language, at the Fourth Conference of the Communist Party of Yugoslavia (CPY) in December, the Central Committee (CC) recognized the existence of a Macedonian national identity and advocated for the creation of the Communist Party of Macedonia.
+In November 1940 the Regional Committee of Communists in Macedonia recognized separately from the CC of CPY a distinct Macedonian national identity, but continued also using the term "Macedonian" as a supranational term.
+During World War II in Yugoslavia, in 1941 and throughout 1942, the resistance against the Axis powers in occupied Yugoslav Macedonia lagged behind than in other parts of Yugoslavia.
 After the Bulgarian takeover of most of then Vardar Banovina in April 1941, the local communists fell into the sphere of influence of the Bulgarian Communist Party (BCP).
-The BCP supported the idea of a independent and unified Macedonia, contrary to the stance of the Yugoslav communists.
+The BCP supported the idea of an independent and unified Macedonia, contrary to the stance of the Yugoslav communists.
 At that time most Macedonian communists were not yet lured to Yugoslav communists' agenda as they feared a reestablishment of the previous oppressive rule and the regional committee was de facto under control of the BCP.
 As a result, the factionalist struggle between the pro-Bulgarian and the pro-Yugoslav Macedonians exacerbated.

 Foundation

 Museum of the Communist Party of Macedonia in Tetovo, located in the house, where it was founded.

-The situation began to change by the end of 1942 and after February 1943, when Tito's envoy Svetozar Vukmanović arrived in Macedonia as a representative of the Communist Party of Yugoslavia's central committee and Anti-Fascist Council for the National Liberation of Yugoslavia (AVNOJ).
+The situation changed in February 1943, when the Axis forces lost the Battle of Stalingrad.
+In March Tito's envoy Svetozar Vukmanović arrived in Macedonia as a representative of the Communist Party of Yugoslavia's central committee and Anti-Fascist Council for the National Liberation of Yugoslavia (AVNOJ).
 The Supreme Headquarters of AVNOJ realized that securing mass participation would require to "Macedonianize" the struggle's form and content.
 The Communist Party of Yugoslavia's plan was to have the party operate only in Vardar Macedonia and include only activists loyal to the Yugoslav agenda.

 The Communist Party of Macedonia (CPM) was created on 19 March 1943 by the Communist Party of Yugoslavia in Tetovo in the Italian-occupation zone of Yugoslavia (in then Kingdom of Albania), on the basis of the previous Regional Committee of Communists in Macedonia.
 The first Central Committee consisted of Kuzman Josifovski Pitu, Bane Andreev, Cvetko Uzunovski, Strahil Gigov, Mara Naceva and Lazar Koliševski.
 Naceva and Koliševski were absent, as they were imprisoned in Bulgaria at the time.
 The CPM would lead the struggle, not for the restoration of old Yugoslavia but for above all liberation and unification of Macedonia within a new federal union of Yugoslav peoples with an extension of its prewar territory.